clearcare/policies/source/sections/07-systems_access_policy.md

 ## 7.6 Unique User Identification

-1. Access to the Cloudticity Oxygen Managed Services Platform systems and applications is controlled by requiring unique User Login IDs and passwords for each individual user and developer.
+1. Access to the Cloudticity Oxygen managed services platform systems and applications is controlled by requiring a unique user ID and password for each individual user and developer.
 2. Passwords requirements mandate strong password controls (see below).
 3. Passwords are not displayed at any time and are not transmitted or stored in plain text.
 4. Default accounts on all production systems, including root, are disabled.